RiccardoInfascelli/numerical-analysis-pagerank/README.md

 The project focuses on the power method, the effect of the damping factor, sparse and matrix-free computation, and an application to the **HEP-TH scientific citation network**.

-## Key Results

-- Implemented a sparse, matrix-free PageRank method with **O(m + n)** work and memory per iteration.
-- Achieved a **39.1× speedup** over the dense formulation on a 5,000-node synthetic graph.
-- Applied PageRank to the HEP-TH citation network containing **27,769 papers and 352,768 citation links**.
-- Compared PageRank rankings with citation-count rankings and analyzed the effect of the damping factor on convergence.

 ## Project Structure

 ```text